lvsgate/lvs-dpdk/README.md

     type in help for more infomation

-## 9. Use ipvsadm and keepalived to configure ipvs
+## 9. Use ipvsadm and keepalived to configure virtual server on ofp_vs
     The useage is unchanged.
+    ipvsadm and keepalived will comunicate with ofp_vs process but not the kernel module.

 ## 10. More details
     http://www.openfastpath.org/